 • Your Email: Please check your email regularly.
 If possible, connect your email with an app in your smartphone.
 I will send the homework, lecture notes, and announcement through email.
-You are welcome to ask me any questions through email.
+Note that these materials will also be posted on Canvas.
+You are welcome to ask me any questions related to lecture, homework, or personal emergency through email.
+Subject of my emails "Math 10:

-Subject of my emails "Math 10: " Please keep a record of all the email with the subject above until the semester/quarter is official finished.
+Please keep a record of all the email with the subject above until the semester/quarter is officially finished.
+You are required to use the same subject time when you send me an email because I have more than 100 students every semester/quarter.